Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Unique value renderer/README.md

 ## Use case

 A unique value renderer allows you to symbolize features in a layer based on one or more matching attributes.
 This is typically done by using unique colors, fill styles, or images to represent features with equal values in a string field.
-A unique value renderer could be used to show different types of trees on a vegetation map by using a symbols corresponding to matching name attributes.
+A unique value renderer could be used to show different types of trees on a vegetation map by using symbols corresponding to matching name attributes.

 ## How to use the sample